 In terms of price, DuraWeather falls in the budget-mid tier range, making it a great choice for those who are budget-conscious.
 However, it’s important to note that their residential warranty is for 10 years, half of what Polywood offers.

-In conclusion, both Polywood and DuraWeather are excellent choices for outdoor furniture, each with its unique strengths.
-If fade resistance and style variety are your top priorities, Polywood is the way to go.
-However, if comfort and customization ability are more important to you, DuraWeather would be a better fit.
-As always, consider your specific needs and preferences when making your choice.
+In conclusion, both Polywood and DuraWeather are great options for outdoor furniture, each with their own unique advantages.
+If a variety of styles is important to you, Polywood is the way to go.
+However, if comfort, customizability, and fade resistance are more important to you, DuraWeather is a better fit.
+As always, consider your needs and preferences when choosing.
 Happy decorating!